 Not getting enough nutrients or the right nutrients can affect both hair growth and fullness.
 That's why it's important to eat a range of healthy foods, such as nuts, seeds, fruits, vegetables, lean protein, and healthy fats.
 "Your body needs adequate nutrients to support healthy hair," says Jessica Cording, R.D., author of the forthcoming Little Book of Game-Changers: 50 Healthy Habits for Managing Stress & Anxiety, who warns against diets with more forbidden foods than permitted foods.
 "If you're only eating the same few foods, and cutting out a lot, you're setting yourself up for being deficient in certain nutrients."

 Think beyond protein

 "Protein is a key macronutrient in overall hair health," says McKel Hill, registered dietitian and founder of Nutrition Stripped.
 In fact, hair consists mainly of protein, and research shows not getting enough can mean thinning hair.
 Just like you should eat a variety of nutrients, getting a mix of proteins can help build healthier hair.
 In addition to consuming the usual protein-rich foods, oysters and pumpkin seeds deliver zinc, salmon and sardines are rich in omega-3 fatty acids, and eggs contain biotin—nutrients that have all been linked to hair health or growth.

 Don't forget vitamin C

-Vitamin-C-rich foods can act like an anti-ager for the scalp.
+Vitamin-C-rich foods can act like a healthy ager for the scalp.
 Not only can the antioxidant protect hair follicles from free radical damage, which research shows can sabotage hair growth and thickness, but it can encourage fuller hair.
 "Vitamin C plays a really big role in collagen production and that helps strengthen hair," says Cording.
 Citrus isn't the only super source of vitamin C, though—Brussels sprouts, broccoli, red pepper, kale, strawberries, and kiwi also deliver.